jaye-music/jaye-music.github.io/README.md

 I'm never afraid to do that.

-My music is just like me - always fresh, always daring, always new.
+My music is just like me - always fresh, always daring.

 Let's make something special together!